[ Home ] [ Overhead Evaporator and Heat ] [ Under-car Condenser ] [ HVAC Control Electrical Package ] [ Custom HVAC Examples ]

 Our Railway Passenger Car HVAC Products:

 Our standard products are designed to meet a range of needs in the passenger car market in North America.
-At right is an air conditioning condenser designed to replace the 32 volt D.C. under-car condensers that were once commonplace.
+At right is our standard air conditioning condenser for replacement of older split systems, with the condenser under the car floor and the evaporator in the overhead.